For most folks, overstaying a tourist visa in Mexico will never be an issue.

 However, keep in mind that if you have overstayed numerous times in the country, or if you have stayed for years, Mexican authorities will have a record of this, and will have the ability to "deport" you, so to speak.

-At the very least, after numerous violations, they will give you a very hard time whenever you try to enter Mexico again, and may not grant you the standard 180 days (how many days they grant you is at their discretion, even though it's normally 180 by default).
+At the very least, after numerous violations, they will give you a very hard time whenever you try to enter Mexico again, and may not grant you the standard 180 days (how many days they grant you is always at their discretion, even though it's normally 180 days).

 All that being said, apparently some folks have indeed been deported.
 In a country that lets you come and go every six months, there really isn't any point taking the risk - simply leave before your six months is up, come back and repeat.
 If you do that, you shouldn't have any trouble.